Vinodmangalore/AngularLite/session5.md

 ✅ Create anew component called `laptop-details.component` in `computer-store` project.

 ✅ Add the navigation system to the `computer-store` project with the steps followed in the current session.

+✅ Perform all the steps followed in the current session in the `computer-store` project as well.

 ### *End of session 5*